hankbao/libreboot/docs/gnulinux/grub_boot_installer.md

 Troubleshooting
 ===============

-Most of these issues occur when using libreboot with coreboot\'s \'text mode\' instead of the coreboot framebuffer.
-This mode is useful for booting payloads like memtest86+ which expect text-mode, but for GNU+Linux distributions it can be problematic when they are trying to switch to a framebuffer because it doesn\'t exist.
+Most of these issues occur when using libreboot with coreboot's 'text mode' instead of the coreboot framebuffer.
+This mode is useful for booting payloads like memtest86+ which expect text-mode, but for GNU+Linux distributions it can be problematic when they are trying to switch to a framebuffer because it doesn't exist.

 In most cases, you should use the vesafb ROM images.
 Example filename: libreboot\_ukdvorak\_vesafb.rom.

-parabola won\'t boot in text-mode
+parabola won't boot in text-mode
 ---------------------------------

 Use one of the ROM images with vesafb in the filename (uses coreboot